-U.S. judge drops narcotrafficking charges against former Mexican defense minister
+U.S. judge drops narco-trafficking charges against former Mexican defense minister

 Cienfuegos was expected to be ushered to an airport in the custody of U.S. Marshals, but it was unclear where he was ultimately headed.
 His attorney declined to say.

-“His plans in the immediate future are to remain with his family as a free man,” lawyer Edward Cipone said.
+“His plans in the immediate future are to remain with his family as a free man,” attorney Edward Cipone said.